Roman Aguilera

 ABOUT

 Roman Aguilera is a robotics researcher and engineer with expertise in AI-driven robotic learning, control systems, and reinforcement learning.
-He completed six years of a Ph.D. program in Computer Science at the University of California, Santa Barbara, passed all qualifying exams, and advanced to candidacy (ABD – All But Dissertation), before withdrawing due to extenuating circumstances.
-He holds a Master of Science in Computer Science from the University of Califonia, Santa Barbara and a Bachelor of Science in Electrical Engineering from the University of California, San Diego.
-He has worked on projects in multi-link robotic arm control, agricultural automation, and wearable health monitoring, with published research in Advanced Materials.
-He has been awarded the Google-CAHSI Dissertation Fellowship, NSF Bridge to Doctorate Fellowship, and NSF IGERT in Network Science Fellowship.
+He was previously the AI and Machine Learning Engineering Lead at PivotalVC.
+Prior to that, he was a PhD student for 6 years in Computer Science, working on the intersetion of Robotics and AI at the University of California, Santa Barbara.
+He holds a Master of Science in Computer Science from the University of California, Santa Barbara, and a Bachelor of Science in Electrical Engineering from the University of California, San Diego.
+His work includes research in robotic arm control, agricultural automation, and wearable health monitoring, with published research in Advanced Materials.

 EXPERIENCE